rse/graphql-tools-sequelize/README.md

 Assumptions
 -----------

-It is assumed that all your Sequelize entities have a field `id` which is the (technical) primary key of an entity.
-By default the type of field `id` is `UUID`, but this can be overridden.
+It is assumed that all your Sequelize entities have an attribute `id` (see also `idname` configuration option) which is the (technical) primary key of an entity.
+By default, the type of field `id` is `UUID`, but this can be overridden (see `idtype` configuration option).
 In case of the type `UUID`, it is assumed that you define the GraphQL scalar type `UUID` with the help of [GraphQL-Tools-Types](https://github.com/rse/graphql-tools-types).

 Notice: all entities are required to have the field `id` and the type